tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 RSVP-TE {{!RFC3209}} can be used to signal LSPs over the computed feasible paths in order to carry the Slice-Flow Aggregate traffic.
-The specific extensions to the RSVP-TE protocol required to enable signaling of Slice-Flow Aggregate aware RSVP LSPs are outside the scope of this document.
+The specific extensions to the RSVP-TE protocol required to enable signaling of NRP aware RSVP LSPs are outside the scope of this document.

 ### SR Based Slice-Flow Aggregate Paths